tobermory/RTX-make-gcc/README.md

 $ make examples
 ```

 which should fail.
 This is intentional.
+There is a localize step:

 ```
 $ make localize